mentalisttraceur/git-cotree/README.md

 combining the core features of `git worktree`,
 `git branch`, and `git checkout`.

-Basically, `git-cotree` provides a great developer experience if you want to use or try using two or more work trees at the same time.

 Run `git-cotree --initialize` (can be shortened to `--init` or `-i`) inside an existing repo to get started.